 Want to join the crowds of fans that gather for each Parisian department store's annual holiday windows "reveal" ceremony?

-Here's the store window unveiling schedule for 2023:
+Here's the complete store window unveiling schedule:

-- BHV Marais (52 rue de Rivoli, Paris 4) - Christmas windows this year will feature Province - starts November 8
+• BHV Marais (52 rue de Rivoli, Paris 4) -Starts November 8, 5pm

 Christmas Lights & Holiday Decorations